gilescope/book-exploring-async-basics/src/1_what_is_async.md

 of the gains we try to achieve when applying LEAN techniques, amongst those: eliminate waiting and non-value-adding tasks.

-> In programming we could say that we want to avoid `blocking` and `polling` in a busy loop.
+> In programming we could say that we want to avoid `blocking` and `polling` (in a busy loop).

-Now would adding more resources (more workers) help in this case?
+Now would adding more resources (more workers) help in the video above?
 Yes, but we use double the resources to produce the same output as 1 person with a optimal process could do.
-That's not optimal utilization of our resources.
+That's not the best utilization of our resources.

 > To continue our metaphor, we could say that we could solve the problem of a freezing UI while waiting for an I/O event to occur
-> by using a new thread and `poll`in a loop or `block` there instead.
-However, that thread is either consuming resources doing
+> by spawning a new thread and `poll`in a loop or `block` there instead of our main thread.
+However, that new
-> nothing or worse, using one core to busy loop while checking if an event is ready.
-Either way it's not optimal, especially
+> thread is either consuming resources doing nothing, or worse, using one core to busy loop while checking if
-> if you run a server you want to utilize fully.
+> an event is ready.
+Either way it's not optimal, especially if you run a server you want to utilize fully.

 If you consider the coffee machine as some I/O resource, we would like to start that process, then move on to preparing the next job, or do other work that needs to be done instead of waiting.

 But that means there are things happening in parallel here?
 Yes, the coffee machine is doing work while the "worker" is doing maintenance and filling water.
-But this is the crux: Our reference frame is the worker, not the whole system.
-The worker is doing things concurrently.
-The guy making coffee (the worker) is your code.
+But this is the crux: _Our reference frame is the worker, not the whole system.
+The guy making coffee is your code._

+It's the same when you make a database query.
+After you've sent the query to the database server, the CPU on the database server will be working on your request while you wait for a response.
+In practice, it's a way of parallelizing your work.

-**Concurrency is about working smarter and harder.
+**Concurrency is about working smarter.
 Parallelism is throwing more resources at the problem**

 ## Concurrency and its relation to I/O